eugenielai/eugenielai.github.io/posts/reviews.md

 ### Models
 Here I take a *difference-in-difference* approach: for each product category, I examine the difference in the nature of reviews across Amazon and non-Amazon products and across time periods before and after the policy ban.
-* The first difference: Reviews for Amazon products are in the control group as Amazon itself would not incentivize its customers to post reviews.
+* First difference: Reviews for Amazon products are in the control group as Amazon itself would not incentivize its customers to post reviews.
-* The second difference: Reviews posted prior to the ban are in the control group.
+* Second difference: Reviews posted prior to the ban are in the control group.
 * I used a one-year time frame, including six months before and after the ban.
 * I used *fixed effects* to control the differences between product categories across the platform.